Chapter 16 : Mandrakes and Post Owls

 It felt strange to go to bed so early that Tuesday night, but we were promised by Tarquin and Gwen that it would do us all good.
 When we unfolded the sofa bed and bade them a good night, I felt like the worst friend ever.
 They’d travelled halfway across the country only to find me hungover and Scorpius practically undead out of exhaustion.
 I half-entertained the fantasy that we were just doing research for my work and inflicting a two-person zombie apocalypse upon New New Elgin.

 Thinking I wouldn’t be awake in time to see Scorpius leave for work, I promised to pick him up from his first stint at New New Elgin’s primary school at about half past three.
-But I actually woke up just as he was leaving, so I had time to kiss him and tell him that his jumper was on inside-out before he Flooed off to some sunnier corner of the country.
+But I actually woke up just as he was leaving, so I had time to kiss him and tell him that his jumper was on inside-out before he dashed off.

 I was surprised to find Tarquin and Gwen already up when I staggered into the kitchen.

-‘Early worm catches the bird,’ Tarquin said brightly.
-‘Where do you keep your toast?’
+‘Early bird catches the worm,’ Tarquin said brightly.
+‘Where do you keep your toast?
+And your worms?’

 ‘Uh…’ I made my bleary-eyed way over to the cupboards.
 ‘We might be out of bread.
 Bran flakes?’

 Five minutes later, the three of us sat down to hot tea and half-filled bowls of bran flakes.
-The tea was taken up immediately (something I regretted when I burned my lips) but the bran flakes were a little unloved; I caught Tarquin’s eye and burst out laughing.
+The tea was taken up immediately but the bran flakes were a little unloved; I caught Tarquin’s eye and burst out laughing.

 ‘I’m sorry it’s so meagre!’
 I giggled, shoving the cereal around with my spoon.
-‘This is a really crappy breakfast, sorry.’
+‘This is a really crappy breakfast, sorry.
+I’ll run down to the shops for bread in a bit.’

 ‘We were going to go out today, anyway,’ Tarquin said.
 ‘Have a poke around, see what this corner of Scotland has to offer.’

 ‘Kidnappers and deceit,’ I said, before taking a huge mouthful of the bran flakes.
 It was a pretty naff breakfast, but I was starving.
-With some difficulty, I swallowed, before looking up
+With some difficulty, I swallowed, then looked up and met their worried eyes.

 ‘Oh, it’s nothing,’ I waved them away.
 ‘Just a little misunderstanding with the townspeople.
 And then some graphic designers from up the road.
 That’s where we got the kitten from!
 But it’s all good fun.’